 The entrepreneurial journey can often be a lonely one, but it doesn’t have to be.
 For people of color and women, the space to connect and learn from like-minded peers with similar struggles and successes is paramount.
-Whether it’s asking if someone has a recommendation for a developer studio or just commiserating about a shared experience, the Camelback fam has got you covered.
+Whether it’s asking if someone has a recommendation for a developer studio or applauding your most recent win, the Camelback fam has got you covered.
 Camelback prioritizes the building of a close community whenever possible, and will connect Fellows from across all three tracks with Summits, digital connections, and additional in-person gatherings.
 We have begun to host Family Reunions and other initiatives to support alumni engagement and continued venture success.
-We think our Fellows tell it best though -- read their blogs and watch the video below.
+We think our Fellows tell it best; read their stories and explore their work.

 We prioritize the hustle over the hype.
 We studied the top reasons why startups fail, and we know entrepreneurs of color and women face additional hurdles.
 So, we’ve built an entrepreneurial curriculum to help our founders build a solid foundation for success.
 Our programming features our own content in combination with workshops with content experts.
 We cover everything from discovering and refining your personal management style (which is a whole other thing from leadership!), to identifying future partners and creating unique outreach plans, to getting your story and pitch strong you land a perfect 10 with any audience.

 In our Education and Conscious Tech tracks, our curriculum is largely delivered through our Summits, in-person gatherings held over the course of the Fellowship.
 We combine this with virtual learning opportunities, access to content experts, peer support, and 1:1 coaching throughout the Fellowship.